 What Greater Wellington and the Government are doing

 The Government has set national environmental standards controlling the levels of pollution in our air.
-In our region, the Greater Wellington Regional Council is responsible for ensuring that our air quality meets these standards.
+In our region, Greater Wellington is responsible for ensuring that our air quality meets these standards.